 Welcome Friend

 Thank you for visiting this website.
 I do hope you will find this site useful and have eye-opening information.
 My journey of quest for the truth started in 1991, and it took almost 5 years to come to the conclusion that the Bible Muqadas is the only Revelation of God without any corruption and Yeshua Al Masiah is the only way to the Heavenly God.
 It was not an easy road, but it was indeed a blessed journey to find the eternal truth that not only saved my soul but changed my life here too.
 It was difficult to come out of the bondage of Islam, but as Yeshua Al Masih said, "You shall know the truth, and the truth shall set you free."
 Gospel of John 8:32.
 It is important that you know the truth and let the truth set you free.
 The objective of this platform is not to offend anyone but to bring out the truth of Islam and an invitation to all viewers and readers to go back to your scripture and hadith and search to see if these are true and be rational in your search.
 As life here is short, but eternity is never-ending, all have to stand before God and give the account of their lives.
 Rom 14:12 So please don't take faith lightly, but think and investigate if it is based on the truth.
-If you need free books and "Gospel and Islam," a comparative study.
-Please do write me.
+If you need free books and "Gospel and Islam," a comparative study. or have any questions, Please click here or do write me.

 May God bless you as you go through this series.